hashtaggeeks/jekyll-website/_posts/2019-07-30-how-to-install-anaconda-python.md

 ---
 title: How To Install Anaconda Python
-description: Step by step guide to download and install anaconda python in linux.
-Verify the anaconda installation and setup python jupyter notebook
+description: How To Install Anaconda Python, download and install anaconda python.
 layout: content
 categories: python pandas
 featured: false